-Remarkably, with the new operating system just released to business, the software giant said in effect that there is nothing it can do about the threats in question - Stratio-Zip, Netsky-D and MyDoom-O - because they rely on social engineering to invade systems.
-The three threats together account for 39.7 percent of currently circulating malware, according to Sophos.
+Remarkably, with the new operating system new operating system just released to business, the software giant said in effect that there is nothing it can do about the threats in question -- Stratio-Zip, Netsky-D and MyDoom-O - because they rely on social engineering to invade systems.
+The three threats together account for 39.7% of currently circulating malware, according to Sophos.

 "Based on our initial investigation, Microsoft can confirm that these variants do not take advantage of a security vulnerability, rather they rely on social engineering to infect a user's system," Microsoft said in a statement.

 While the email system built into Vista, Windows Mail Client, stops all of the top 10 viruses identified by Sophos for November, the three threats outlined can infect systems when a third-party email client is used, Sophos said last week.
 Stratio-Zip was November's top malware, accounting for one-third of virus traffic, Sophos said.